aurora250/NexusForce/README.EN.md

 [![Build Status](https://travis-ci.org/aurora250/MSTL.svg?branch=master)](https://travis-ci.org/aurora250/MSTL)
 [![License](https://img.shields.io/badge/License-MIT%20License-blue.svg)](https://opensource.org/licenses/MIT)

-> Read this in other languages: [Chinese](README.md)
+> Read this in other languages: [中文 (Chinese)](README.md)

-This project aims to establish a readable and relatively complete STL library (excluding concurrency libraries) for C++ beginners to learn and use, while providing various functional interfaces.
+This project aims to establish a feature-complete, stylistically unified, highly readable, community-driven, and cross-platform compatible Modern C++ development library - MSTL (Modern Standard Template Library).
-It minimizes the use of standard libraries except for concurrency components and attempts to implement simplified versions from scratch.
+Through clear architectural design, standardized code implementation, and rich applications of design patterns, it provides a practical toolkit for project development while also serving as a practical learning resource for C++ beginners to understand underlying principles.
 We welcome issues to help improve this project.
-If there are any deficiencies, please feel free to correct them.
+If there are any deficiencies, please feel free to provide feedback.

-Suggested learning approach for beginners: Read and use the files in the order described in the file introduction section below.
-When in doubt, consult classmates or AI.

 This library assumes your operating system uses UTF-8 code page when working with IO devices.
 If not, please try to configure it; otherwise, garbled characters may occur during IO operations.

 ## What can you learn by reading and using MSTL?

-- Using `constexpr` and `if constexpr` to reduce runtime overhead;
+- Functional programming design and type erasure design;
+- Type traits implementation using template metaprogramming;
-- Using `concept` and `requires` to enhance code robustness;
+- Using `concept` and `requires` to constrain template parameter behavior;
 - Strengthening `noexcept` guarantees;
-- Using template metaprogramming techniques such as variadic templates, recursive expansion, and template specialization to implement type traits and write functional containers;
-- Functional programming design and type erasure design;
-- Using compiler-built-in attributes to optimize code behavior;
-- Distinguishing type deduction and decay rules among `decltype`, `auto`, and templates;
 - Implementing SFINAE (Substitution Failure Is Not An Error) via `enable_if`;
 - Implementing EBCO (Empty Base Class Optimization) via `compressed_pair`;
 - Coordinating memory allocation with in-place construction;
-- Conversion rules between character encodings like UTF-8, UTF-16, and UTF-32;
+- Conversion rules between UTF-8, UTF-16, and UTF-32;
-- Using `format` for fast string formatting;
-- Using CRTP (Curiously Recurring Template Pattern) for static polymorphism;
+- Implementing static polymorphism using CRTP (Curiously Recurring Template Pattern);
-- Implementing utility classes like `datetime` and `file` using Windows and Linux native interfaces, understanding the similar yet distinct data interfaces and processing methods between the two OSes;
+- Implementing operating system operation classes using Windows/Linux APIs, analyzing and understanding the similar yet distinct data processing methods across different operating systems;
-- Data manipulation methods for complex containers such as deques, red-black trees, and hash tables;
+- Implementation of complex containers like deques, red-black trees, and hash tables;
-- Implementing most standard algorithms (including concurrent ones) and all commonly used standard containers, with extensions of some non-practical algorithms for educational purposes;
-- Implementation methods for over ten general sorting functions;
-- Using standard library concurrency interfaces (`atomic`/`conditional_variable`/`thread`/`mutex`/`future`/`packaged_task`, etc.);
-- Modern wrappers and usage for MySQL and Redis interfaces;
+- Modern wrappers and usage for PostgreSQL, MySQL, and Redis interfaces;
-- Designing thread pools with polling patterns;
+- Implementation of scheduling tools like timers, thread pools, and database connection pools;
-- Wrapping sockets into modern-style servlets for web operations;
+- Implementation of modern-style network development tools for TCP/UDP/DNS/HTTP/HTTPS;
   ......

 ## Supporting Environments